UQ-RCC/hpc-docs/guides/OnDemand-Guide.md

 ### RStudio

 To use *RStudio* click on the terminal icon at the top.
 In the terminal type `module load rstudio/2023.12.1-r4.2.1`.
 To check if there are newer versions available type `module available rstudio` and then select the version you wish to use.
-The type `RStudio`.
+Then type `RStudio`.

 ![Load RStudio](../media/RStudio-1.png)